The-CSC207-Group/Project207/README.md

 ### Pre-Login

-*Note: Only a secretaries and admins can create Patient and Doctor accounts, and only an Admin can create secretary accounts; reference the admin section below.*
+*Note: Only secretaries and admins can create Patient and Doctor accounts, and only an Admin can create secretary accounts; reference the admin section below.*
 * `sign in` - Log into a pre-existing account saved in the Json Database.
 * `view clinic info` - Shows a list of information relating to specific clinic.
 * `help` - Shows a list of all available commands, available at any point in the program.